 What to see in Oberhofen Castle?

 - The Castle Museum.
-See the rooms when the noble families ate, linger, and rested.
-Aristocratic families lived in the castle, so we must expect to see valuable furniture and spectacular interiors.
+See the rooms where the noble families ate, lingered, and rested.
+Aristocratic families lived in the castle, so you can expect to see valuable furniture and spectacular interiors.

 - The Castle Museum (Second floor) – Discover the bedrooms where the domestic servants of the aristocratic families stayed.
 The exhibition in this part of the castle shows the daily life of the servants.

 - Chapel – discover the chapel of the Oberhofen Castle that was built in 1473.
-The interiors have murals professing the Christian faith of the previous owners of the castle.
+The interiors have murals professing the Christian faith of the castle’s previous owners.

 - Castle Park – come to one of the most impressive gardens in the Alpine region.
 It does not only have exotic plants and beautiful landscaping, but it also has a fantastic view of the lake and mountains.
 It has a covered walkway and a swiss cross flag plant to discover.